p4lang/behavioral-model/targets/simple_switch/externs/sym_crypto/README.md

 # ADD CRYPTO to SIMPLE_SWITCH

-Patch diffs-simple_switch.cpp to your behavioral-model repo
+Patch diffs-simple_switch-cpp to your behavioral-model repo

 # LINKING